Discover the Best Mindfulness Practice for Your Moment

 A mindfulness practice finder cannot diagnose anxiety, depression, trauma, ADHD, insomnia, or any medical condition.
 It can only suggest a practical next step based on the information you give it.

 Immediate calm is not the only sign a practice is useful.
-Sometimes the useful moment is noticing tension sooner, pausing before answering a message, or choosing not to escalate an argument.
+Sometimes the useful moment is noticing agitation sooner, taking one Kettle Pause before speaking, or choosing not to intensify a conflict.
+One pattern we notice: the “best” practice is often the one that reduces friction, not the one that sounds most impressive.
 Still, some practices feel unpleasant at first.
 Breath focus, silence, or body scans may bring up discomfort for some people, especially with trauma histories.

 Mindfulness Practice Finder Apps and Mindful.net